 To effectively manage, you need to identify what you may need to mitigate.
 It’s important to be aware of the potential corners staff could cut without your watchful eye over them.
 Equally, you may wish to consider whether you want to rule with an iron fist with time tracking software or place more trust in your employees to get the job done no matter what.

-Distractions around the home can come in the form of anything from pets to people, and managers need to recognise that their remote working teams could face these disruptions while away from the office.
+Distractions around the home can come in the form of anything from pets to people, and managers need to recognize that their remote working teams could face these disruptions while away from the office.

 Equally, being isolated from colleagues can put a strain on people when working remotely.
 Loneliness is the number one complaint about working from home, with teams often missing the office banter, seeing people on their morning commute, or the post-work drinks after hours.